 Now that all five episodes have been released for The Council, I think it’s only right that I come back and take a final look at the nine-month journey Big Bad Wolf have taken us on.
 This rather unique blend of RPG, Narrative, and Adventure all came together perfectly, for the most part, to create an exciting, thrilling, and all-around solid story of deceit, intrigue, murder, and trust.

-With the sad demise of Telltale games, The Council proudly fills a hole which has been left within the industry, but the question is, is The Council: Complete Season worth picking up if you haven’t already got your toes wet?
+With the sad demise of Telltale games, The Council proudly fills a hole that has been left within the industry, but the question is, is The Council: Complete Season worth picking up if you haven’t already got your toes wet?

 First of all, I would like to congratulate Big Bad Wolf for their timely release of all five chapters.
 The main reason I don’t usually like episodic releases is that they are released inconsistently and too far apart.
 Take Life is Strange 2 for example, part one came out in September and there still isn’t a release date for part 2, three months since release.
 However, The Council episodes were released almost eight weeks apart – I say almost because some were nine weeks.
 They let us know that we were expecting a new episode every two months and it never failed to deliver – so congratulations on that.
 Unfortunately, sticking to the deadline meant certain bugs and issues were never fixed, something I hope is rectified now that the game is feature-complete.